rakhimov/scram/doc/input_file.rst

 assumptions/restrictions are made by SCRAM.
 See :ref:`opsa_support` for the format description and current implementation with differences.

+In addition to the XML format, the `shorthand_format` is supported indirectly.

 .. _`OpenPSA Model Exchange Format v2.0d`:
     http://open-psa.org/joomla1.5/index.php?option=com_content&view=category&id=4&Itemid=19